nkululekomaseko/image-uploader/README.md

 ## Features

 This app was developed as a solution to a [DevChallenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx).
-The [DevChallenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx)

 Challenge: Create an Image Uploader application.
 Use any front-end libraries of your choice.
 Create your API.
 Don’t look at the existing solution.
 Fulfill user stories below: